 - Indandescent – The spectrum of light is similar to daylight.
 Not very much blue light.

 - Fluorescent (CFL)- These bulbs have fallen out of favor because they contain mercury, which makes them very hard to recycle.
-You aren’t supposed to just pitch them in the trash.
+You aren’t supposed to just pitch them in the trash due to their environmental impact.

 - Flood or spotlights – Used outside and in overhead “can” type fixtures.